7 ways to get cheap coach tickets

 Book coach tickets in advance

-Sometimes easier said than done, of course, but if you do know the dates you'd like to travel well in advance, this could see you saving a fairly substantial chunk on the price of your ticket.
+It's sometimes easier said than done, but if you do know the dates you'd like to travel far in advance, this could see you saving a fairly substantial chunk on the price of your ticket.

 Break your journey up into multiple stops